 Also of interest is that Pleasant Valley has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.02% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Pleasant Valley telecommute to their jobs.
+Overall, about 11.66% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small city, Pleasant Valley does not have a public transit system used by locals to get to and from work.

 The people who call Pleasant Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pleasant Valley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pleasant Valley include Irish, German, English, Italian, and Swedish.
+Important ancestries of people in Pleasant Valley include Irish, German, English, Italian, and European.

 The most common language spoken in Pleasant Valley is English.
 Other important languages spoken here include Italian and Japanese.